 From alerts found:

-The web monitoring extension generates potential issue alerts when it detects inappropriate Chrome web browsing.
+The web monitoring extension generates potential issue alerts when it detects inappropriate web browsing.
 Those potential issues can be reviewed in the Review Issues page on your dashboard.
 Whether on Edge or Chrome, these issues will display a Chrome icon, as seen below:

 How do I reach the Bark for Schools team?